kkots/ggxrd_hitbox_overlay_2211/README.md

 For some command throws such as Sol's Wild Throw a purple box is displayed, which supposedly checks the Y of the origin point of the opponent.
 This doesn't really make sense since Wild Throw only connects on grounded opponents.
 If anyone has information on this, I would gladly listen.

-If a command throw has a throw box as well as hitbox, such as Raven's command throw, - for such moves I haven't fully studied the conditions under which they connect - but it's likely that the hitbox doesn't matter and only the throw box has to connect, since it was already proven that Potemkin Buster's hitbox does not matter - only the throw box (proof: <https://youtu.be/59uc9h6KKIE>).
+If a move has a throw box as well as hitbox - both the hitbox and the throw boxes must connect.
+By the way, Potemkin Buster's hitbox does not matter - only the throw box (proof: <https://youtu.be/59uc9h6KKIE>).

 ### Frame-by-frame animation playback